google/tcmalloc/docs/stats.md

 ```
 HugePageFiller: Since the start of the execution, 0 subreleases (0 pages) were skipped due to recent (0s) peaks.
-HugePageFiller: 100.0000% of decisions confirmed correct, 0 pending (100.0000% of pages, 0 pending).
+HugePageFiller: 100.0000% of decisions confirmed correct, 0 pending (100.0000% of pages, 0 pending), as per anticipated 300s realized fragmentation.
 ```

 This shows how many times a page that was meant to be subreleased was not (note